m3ssap0/CTF-Writeups/STEM CTF Cyber Challenge 2019/Medium is overrated/README.md

 done
 ```

-Two differencies can be identified.
+Two differences can be identified.

 ```
 $ bzr diff -r154..155